MathematicGuy/RemoteObsidian/Artificial Intelligence/Mathematic  for Machine Learning.md

 ![[Pasted image 20240305005714.png]]

 + Can have all 1 or 0 at the diagnol.
-+ Below the diagnol everything are 0. above 0 are 0
++ Below the diagnol everything are 0.
+Above 0 are 0.
 ![[Pasted image 20240305005822.png]]